-The Senior Vice President for Finance & Treasurer participates in the ORA review of those proposals and awards that involve significant financial implications for the University in accordance with Sponsored Programs Proposal Submission and Award Acceptance Policy.
+The Senior Vice President for Finance & Treasurer participates in the ORA review of those proposals and awards that involve significant financial implications for the University in accordance with section of this policy.
 Examples of such implications include significant cost sharing, proposals involving capital expenses, renovations or alterations, or future commitments.